-Please check the website for the most up to date entry requirements.
+Please check the Bond website for the most up-to-date entry requirements.

-An undergraduate qualification in psychology can lead to employment opportunities in counselling, as well as in professional areas such as advertising and marketing, research positions, and human resources roles related to recruitment, selection, training and development.
-Graduates of a Bachelor of Psychological Science are also eligible to apply for Fourth Year programs of study in Psychology.
+An undergraduate qualification in psychology can lead to employment opportunities in counselling, as well as in professional areas such as advertising and marketing, research positions, and human resources roles related to recruitment, selection, training, and development.
+Graduates of the Bachelor of Psychological Science are also eligible to apply for fourth-year psychology programs.